This article is part of a larger series on CRM.

-CRM adoption involves gaining buy-in from your team on using a customer relationship management (CRM) platform to manage sales activities across the organization.
-You can improve adoption rates by doing things like involving your team in every step of the implementation process, making a commitment to conduct regular use audits, and offering ongoing training.
-This helps team members create collaborative goals and fosters transparency while ensuring sales opportunities don’t fall through the cracks.
+CRM adoption involves gaining buy-in and support from your team members on using a customer relationship management (CRM) platform to manage sales activities across the organization.
+Involving your team in different stages of the process, including finding out features they want the CRM to use and providing ongoing CRM training, can all help to increase usage and adoption.

-Here are six ways to increase CRM adoption to optimize your business’s CRM experience.
+Below, we explore six ways to increase CRM user adoption to optimize your business’ customer relationship management experience.

 1. Establish Goals for CRM Use & Promote Key Benefits

 Whether your business is investing in a CRM product for the first time or migrating to a new solution, determining what your business wants to get out of it should be part of the evaluation.
-It’s important to note that different CRMs may be industry-specific, or be designed to serve certain business sizes and functionalities, so there’s no one-size-fits-all solution.
-This is especially important when referring to the features offered by CRM software.
+It’s important to note that different CRMs may be industry-specific, or designed to serve certain business sizes and functionalities, so there’s no one-size-fits-all solution.

 2. Request Employee Feedback Early & Often

 One of the biggest mistakes you can make as a business owner or manager is not seeking the counsel of your employees on issues that directly impact them.
-In this case, it’s with regard to the very software that they will be using day-to-day.
+In this case, it’s regarding the software they will be using daily.

 3. Make CRM Adoption a Top-down Commitment

-Around 34% of businesses without CRM software believe that resistance to change is an obstacle to adopting a CRM, most of which is from top-level management.
-While it’s crucial to get insight from employees, it is the business owners and managers who make the decision and oversee that the decision is being implemented.
+Around 34% of businesses without a CRM platform believe that resistance to change is an obstacle to adopting a CRM, most of which is from top-level management.
+While it’s crucial to get insight from employees, the business owners and managers make the decision and oversee its implementation.

 Top-down commitment needs to be both strongly apparent and long-lasting.
-Even after CRM implementation, managers need to continue to show commitment by holding employees accountable to using the CRM and offering resources to enhance the employees’ experience.
+Even after CRM implementation, managers must continue to show commitment by holding employees accountable for using the CRM and offering resources to enhance the employees’ experience.

 4. Ensure Your Data Is Imported & Entered Correctly

-No one will use the CRM if the information in it isn’t accurate, so be sure that you import your data manually or use data transfer services many CRM software companies offer.
-Many companies offer CRM experts to help you do this, so be sure you ask if it’s a feature they offer when choosing a CRM.
-Furthermore, conduct ample training with your sales team to make sure everyone knows how to input new data correctly, so everyone is following the same process.
+No one will use the CRM if the information it processes isn’t accurate.
+So, import your data manually or use data transfer services many CRM systems have.
+Many companies offer CRM experts to help you do this, so ask if it’s a feature they offer when choosing a CRM.
+Conduct ample training with your sales team to ensure everyone knows how to input new data correctly.

 The process of either migrating to a new CRM or setting up one for the first time should be treated as a full-fledged project.
 One issue commonly encountered in CRM adoption is data transfer.
 Manual data entry is listed as the number one challenge to CRM adoption, so when setting up the project tasks, see which areas can be automated using mass import and export tools.

 During the CRM adoption process, 38% of businesses cite the lack of technical skills as a barrier.
-So, this formalized training must address technical items like setting up each user, using the basic CRM functions, integrating with third-party applications, and using some of the tools that were requested by employees during the planning phase.
+Formalized training must address technical items like setting up each user, using the basic CRM functions, integrating with third-party applications, and using some of the tools employees requested during the planning phase.

-Training should be segmented and tailored to your employees to ensure that they get the most out of it.
-If you need CRM training guidance, be sure to check out our article on training your team on your CRM.
+Training should be segmented and tailored to your employees to ensure they get the most out of it.
+If you need CRM training guidance, check out our article on training your team on your CRM.

-In addition to training throughout the CRM adoption process, more training should be provided even after the full implementation of the new CRM.
+In addition to training throughout the CRM adoption process, more training should be provided even after fully implementing the CRM.
 This allows employees to reinforce their knowledge of the CRM’s capabilities and gain an understanding of any new features released by the CRM software provider.

-A formal CRM training program should have a schedule of when each of the various modules or tutorials are to be completed by the employees.
+A formal CRM training program should have a schedule where each of the various modules or tutorials is completed by the employees.
 For example, you may require each employee to complete two modules per week for the next 15 weeks.
 Many of these modules can be completed through the CRM product using tutorials offered by the provider.

 6. Follow Up on CRM Adoption Progress

-Continued reexamination of the CRM adoption process should be never-ending.
-Business owners, sales managers, and CRM project leaders need to continuously follow up with employees on their satisfaction with the CRM and to confirm that the CRM is being properly utilized.
+Re-examination of the CRM user adoption process should be never-ending.
+Business owners, sales managers, and CRM project leaders need to continuously follow up with employees on their satisfaction with the CRM and confirm it is properly utilized.

 Failure to conduct periodic follow-ups can create an environment where employees feel they can go back to old habits.
 Post-adoption evaluations should also include solutions to mitigate any problems that were discovered.

-In addition to scheduling check-ins with your users, it is also possible to quantify your CRM’s adoption rate.
-This can be a helpful way to calculate if you are improving your team’s usage and making the most out of your investment.
-You can measure the CRM adoption rate, by calculating the percentage of users who are actually using the CRM compared to the total number of user accounts.
+In addition to scheduling check-ins with your CRM users, it is also possible to quantify your CRM’s adoption rate.
+This is a helpful way to calculate if you are improving your team’s usage and making the most out of your investment.
+Measure the CRM adoption rate by calculating the percentage of users who are actually using the CRM compared to the total number of user accounts.

 Revisit the rate at least every quarter to gauge how much you are getting out of your CRM and to plan training on using it correctly and efficiently.

-A high degree of CRM adoption allows for better data organization, team collaboration, and a more streamlined sales operation, which ultimately leads to higher revenue growth.
-CRM adoption is a recurring issue for both large and small businesses.
+High CRM user adoption rates translate to better data organization, team collaboration, and a more streamlined sales operation, ultimately leading to higher revenue growth.
+CRM adoption is a recurring priority for both large and small businesses.
 Its success requires an organizational culture that values managerial commitment, employee feedback, and consistent accountability.